devangdshah/devangdshah/README.md

 - Keep learning
 - Communicate clearly

+### 🎯 My Goals
+- To empower you as a leader to figure out what you need to do , how to do it and get it done !
+- To have cler team and project tenets which can act a guiding principals
+- To ptovide you enough context to understand your priority and focus over the next quarter
+- To have clear roadmap with product/business partnership

 ### 🌱**1:1s(One-on-Ones)**
 - Importance:  1:1s are super important to me as it dedicated time slot for us to connect/talk on anything and everything which YOU want to talk.
 Its about YOU and not about me !
 - Flexible: We can adjust schedule & format as needed.
 If you prefere walk and talk 1:1 during sunny day or over coffee or in office conference room or prefer second half instead of first!
 I am cool with whatever options works best for you.